And this is your undocumented anchorman, Mark Stein, sitting in.

 Tim.

-Yeah, t that's that's the that's the issue.
+Yeah, that's the issue.

 I mean, there's a difference in states.

-And I'm sure that this m uh would have gone differently in other states, uh, but the but the reality is that many, many places, even within states that now allow concealed carry and all the rest of it, uh, many of them uh th they still have uh there's restrictions, private shopping malls, you can't do this, you can't do that, and all the rest of it.
+But the reality is that many, many places, even within states that now allow concealed carry and all the rest of it, many of them, they still have restrictions, private shopping malls, you can't do this, you can't do that, and all the rest of it.

 Is there somebody on the scene who can stop the crime before it's finished?

-And the more gun control you have, the less likelihood there is that there's going to be anybody there who'll be able to take down the guy uh until he's finished doing what he wants to do, Tim.
+And the more gun control you have, the less likelihood there is that there's going to be anybody there who'll be able to take down the guy until he's finished doing what he wants to do, Tim.

 Do you think more people will carry guns?

-Uh and I think that's a reasonable response.
+And I think that's a reasonable response.

-One of the first places in the United States where you couldn't take a gun was on a plane.
+It was one of the first places in the United States where you couldn't take a gun was on a plane.

 You've got to do everything you've told.